 Ponte Vecchio, or Old Bridge, is a wonderful closed-spandrel arch bridge that crosses the river Arno at its narrowest point.
 It’s believed to be the first bridge built in the Roman Empire but is first mentioned in the year 996.
 Originally constructed in wood, the bridge was destroyed in the flood of 1333 and rebuilt in stone.
 The hidden path along the top, the Corridoio Vasariano, was used by the Medici to cross the city without exposing themselves to the public.
 Ponte Vecchio is also famous for being the only bridge in Florence not destroyed during World War II, and for its fancy jewellery shops.

 Despite the crowds, you can’t miss the Uffizi Gallery.
 Florence’s most iconic museum, and one of Italy’s most celebrated art galleries, is housed in what was originally the Medici’s administrative centre.
 If you’re new to Florence, make sure you set aside enough time for your visit – its works by some of the most important artists in the world, such as Michelangelo, Raphael, Titian and Botticelli, will keep you occupied for hours.
 The building itself is a piece of art that offers great views over Ponte Vecchio and the river Arno.

-The Campanile, or bell tower, is made of pink, white and green marble and is a splendid example of Florentine gothic architecture.
-Construction began in 1334 by Giotto, however, despite its name, the architect only actually worked on it for three years before his death.
-Andrea Pisano picked up the work, and finished the first two floors.
-Francesco Talenti then completed it in 1359.
-The decorations and statues on the façade are extremely rich in details.
-Climb to the top to admire the stunning vistas over Florence.
+The Campanile, or bell tower, is made of pink, white and green marble and is a splendid example of Florentine Gothic architecture.
+Construction began in 1334 by Giotto, but despite its name, the architect only actually worked on it for three years before his death.
+Andrea Pisano picked up where he left off and finished the first two floors, and Francesco Talenti then completed it in 1359.
+The decorations and statues on the façade are extremely rich in details, and the top of the tower offers a stunning view of Florence.